metatyper/metatyper/README.md

 &nbsp;

-And of course you can create more complex structures like this
+You can also create more complex recursive structures with nested references

 ```typescript
 import { Meta, OBJECT, STRING, TUPLE } from 'metatyper'